grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## In-memory traffic

-Components that expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address that completely bypasses the network and communicate in-memory.
+Components that expose HTTP endpoints, such as [prometheus.exporter.unix](ref:prometheus.exporter.unix), can expose an internal address that completely bypasses the network and communicate in-memory.
 Components within the same process can communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.

 The internal address defaults to `agent.internal:12345`.
-If this address collides with a real target on your network, change it to something unique using the `--server.http.memory-addr` flag in the [run][] command.
+If this address collides with a real target on your network, change it to something unique using the `--server.http.memory-addr` flag in the [run](ref:run) command.

 Components must opt-in to using in-memory traffic.
 Refer to the individual documentation for components to learn if in-memory traffic is supported.